I’m not asking you to sleep with me. Rather, awaken with me.

 Love is not merely a reservation for two.

-We try and border our love that we exhibit towards others, yet we cannot escape its contrary and expansive nature.
+We try and border our love that we exhibit toward others, yet we cannot escape its contrary and expansive nature.

 Confined, sheltered and confused, we conjecture that only our spouse, children and loved ones shall receive ample love while ignoring deeply seeded emotions and beliefs—to share our love with perfect strangers or someone we might have an intellectual or physical attraction to also.